RudolfVonKrugstein/jshaskell-blog/5_Breakout/Breakout.md

 (<$) events content = map (\_ -> content) events
 ```

 **manager:** The manger is for managing the blocks.
-Every blocks state is described as a coroutine, and in the beginning there is a set of blocks in the game (first parameter to manager).
+Every blocks state is produced by a coroutine, and in the beginning there is a set of blocks in the game (first parameter to manager).
+The manager distributes its input to all its coroutines.
+So the input list should have the same length.
+The output if each coroutines are collected in a list which is the output of the manager.

 Every block Coroutine returns "Nothing" when the block is destroyed, the manager than removes the block from the set.

 Note that at present there is no way of inserting new blocks in the manager, it is not needed in this game.

 **switch:**
-Switch allows us to switch between different game states, which all are described by coroutines with the same type.
+Switch allows us to switch between different game states, which all are described by coroutines of the same type.

 Initially switch behaves as the init Coroutine (its first parameter) with an extra parameter holding events with other Coroutines.
 Whenever one of these events occurs, switch switches to the coroutine carried in the event.

 **<$:**
-This is a operator, when applied to an event replaces the contents of the event with the second parameter.
+This is a operator.
+When applied to an event it replaces the contents of the event with the second parameter.
 We need this to replace the content of the KeyDown event with the main Coroutine when the start key is pressed.
 You will see!

 # From Pong to Breakout

-All very exiting, by the real excitement start now.
+All very exiting, but the real excitement start now.
 The main source file [Breakout.hs][Breakout.hs] is based on the [last posts][last] [Pong.hs][Pong.hs].
 Here I will go over the differences.

 ## Definitions